ashwiniaphale/static/README.md

 ### What are 3 technical issues you encountered with your project?
 How did you fix them?

 1. The biggest issue I had was circular imports.
 I initially had made 2 separate python files - one for the TMDB API and one for the Wiki API.
-I originially passed through movie id to every function made, however that caused me to have to import app.py inito both files, and already both files were imported into app.py in order to call the functions.
-This caused a circular import problem so I ended up moving the Wiki API function to tmdb.py and created a global movies variable that was the JSON response.
+I originially passed through movie id to every function made, however that caused me to have to import app.py into both files, and both files were already imported into app.py in order to call the functions.
+This caused a circular import error so I ended up moving the Wiki API function to tmdb.py and created a global "movies" variable that was the JSON response.
 2. I struggled to fetch just the genres from the API.
 The output was a list of dictionaries, so I had to research how to only get the values from each dictionary.
+I ended up looping through the list and adding the values to a string separated by commas.
 3. When creating the Wiki API function, I struggled on setting up the final article url.
 The Wiki API was much harder to understand and read than the TMDB one for me.
 At first I tried using the Info API to pull the full url from it.
 However, I needed the Wiki movie id, which I did not know how to get.
 I ended up creating a global movie JSON response variable, and was able to pass that through the function.
 Because of this variable, the Wiki API now knows what movie to search for.

 ### What are known problems, if any, with your project?